RJ Sabbatical 2020

 Signatures and certificate from head of department

-The cover pages of the application must be printed, signed by the researcher and the head of department or equivalent, and sent by letter post to RJ within a week after the deadline.
-Since the head of department or equivalent signs the application, this means that (s)he guarantees that the applicant will be able to conduct research throughout the full extent of the employment for which the application relates.
+Approval of the application is indicated by the grant administrator printing the cover page, the head of department or equivalent signing the cover page together with the researcher and then sending this page by letter post to RJ within a week after the deadline.
+By the head of department or equivalent signing the application, he or she guarantees that the applicant will be able to conduct research full time in the position for which the application relates.
 Funding received in the form of an RJ Sabbatical grant must not adversely affect the future time given for research in the grantee's employment that adhere to agreements on working time and similar provisions.

 RJ processes only complete applications.